-Want to get a graduate degree in measurement, educational assessment, or psychometrics?
+Want to get a graduate degree in psychometrics, measurement, and assessment?
 This field is definitely a small niche in the academic world, despite being an integral part of everyone’s life.
 When I’m trying to explain what I do to people from outside the field, I’m often asked something like, “Where do you even go to study something like that?”
 I’m also frequently asked by people already in the field where they can go to get a graduate degree, especially on sophisticated topics like item response theory or adaptive testing.

 Well, there are indeed a good number of Ph.D. programs, though they have a range of titles, as you can see below.
 This can make them tough to find even if you are specifically looking for them.

 Note: This list is not intended to be comprehensive, but rather a sampling of the most well-known or unique programs.